 Our curriculum is contemporary, relevant and designed to build an intuitive sense for cooking that will prepare you for the challenge of cooking professionally.

-In these first modules of your program you will be building basic culinary foundations as well as knowledge of key ingredients.
+In these first modules of your program you will be building basic culinary foundations as well as knowledge of key ingredients and learning how to taste.
 You’ll cook daily, starting with basic knife skills and working towards a mastery of both dry and moist heat cooking methods.
 Repetition is critical in these first weeks.
-The goal here is to help you create a battery of innate skills, values, and a taste memory that become second nature to you in the kitchen.
+The goal here is to help you create a battery of innate skills, values, and a taste memory that will become second nature to you in the kitchen.

 The next set of modules in the program takes the foundations you’ve mastered and teaches you how to apply them to create new dishes.
-Proteins come in to play with butchery and new cooking methods.
-You will build integrated dishes, influenced by the ingredients and flavors you’re already familiar with, as well as the new techniques you will be learning.
-Repetition, again, plays a key role in helping build your culinary know-how; expect many skills to become second nature during this unit.
+Proteins come into play with butchery and new cooking methods.
+You will build integrated dishes, influenced by the ingredients and flavors you’ve become familiar with, as well as the new techniques you will be learning.
+Repetition, again, plays a key role in helping build your culinary know-how; expect many skills to become habitual during this unit.

 Extending Your Learning